Quantum Simulation of Ligand-like Molecules through Sample-based Quantum Diagonalization in Density Matrix Embedding Framework: Introduction

-In an earlier work, SQD was combined with the classical fragmentation technique, Density Matrix Embedding Theory (DMET)~\cite{wouters2016dmets_guide} and used to estimate the energies of extended molecules by Shajan et al.,~\cite{dmet_sqd}.
-For this study, we consider the following ligand-like molecules: Cyanic Acid ($HOCN$), Formaldehyde Oxime ($CH_3NO$), O-methyl-hydroxylamine ($CH_5NO$), Methyl Isocyanate ($C_2H_3NO$), Acetaldehyde Oxime ($C_2H_5NO$), Carbamide/Urea ($CH_4N_2O$), Nitrosyl Chloride ($NOCl$), and Hydroxythiocyanate ($HOSCN$).
-All of these compounds have molecular weights below 76~Da (see Fig.~\ref{fig:dmet_sqd_mols}) and together span a chemically diverse set of small, pharmacologically motivated molecular fragments.
-Several members of this set, particularly urea derivatives and methoxyamine-related fragments have established relevance in medicinal chemistry \cite{Caimi2017_Methoxyamine_Fludarabine, Eads2021_Temozolomide_Methoxyamine, Ghosh2020_Urea_DrugDiscovery, Listro2022_UreaAnticancerReview}.
-This diversity makes the collection an appropriate testbed for assessing sample-based quantum simulation techniques in the context of drug-discovery-oriented molecular systems.
+The ligand-like molecules considered for the study include: Cyanic Acid($HOCN$), Formaldehyde Oxime ($CH_3NO$), O-methyl-hydroxylamine ($CH_5NO$), Methyl Isocyanate ($C_2H_3NO$), Acetaldehyde Oxime ($C_2H_5NO$), Carbamide/Urea ($CH_4N_2O$), Nitrosyl Chloride ($NOCl$), and Hydroxythiocyanate ($HOSCN$).
+All of these compounds have molecular weights below 76~Da (see Fig.~\ref{fig:dmet_sqd_mols}) and together span a chemically diverse set of small, pharmacologically motivated molecular systems.
+Several members of this set, particularly urea derivatives and methoxyamine-related systems, have established relevance in medicinal chemistry \cite{Caimi2017_Methoxyamine_Fludarabine, Eads2021_Temozolomide_Methoxyamine, Ghosh2020_Urea_DrugDiscovery, Listro2022_UreaAnticancerReview}.
+Furthermore, due to the heterogeneous nature of individual embedding problems, unlike previous studies, the variation in the fragment-environment entanglement across the studied low-symmetry molecules manifests directly in the bath orbital construction and impurity sizes, posing nontrivial challenges for both embedding and quantum sampling.
+This will be further elaborated in the Results Section (Section~\ref{sec: results_disc}), and makes the chosen set of molecules an appropriate testbed for assessing DMET-SQD in the context of biologically and industrially relevant molecular systems.
+In particular, the virtual orbital occupation threshold $\varepsilon_{\mathrm{occ}}$ governing bath orbital inclusion emerges as a critical, system-dependent parameter whose selection directly determines the balance between embedding accuracy and quantum hardware feasibility, and we therefore subject it to a systematic sensitivity analysis.